kofithesoldier/layoffs/README.md

 ```
 **Cleaning Numeric Columns**

-I cleaned the numeric columns remove and coverted the data types to the correct or right data types and decided to leave nulls in numeric columns (total_laid_off, percentage_laid_off, funds_raised_millions) as-is for analysis purposes.
+I cleaned the numeric columns(by removing commas,$ and % signs ) , coverted the data types to the correct or right data types and decided to leave nulls in numeric columns (total_laid_off, percentage_laid_off, funds_raised_millions) as-is for analysis purposes.

 ```sql
 UPDATE dbo.layoffs_staging